paweljakubas/j-random-matrices/chapters/basic-algebra.md

 [Solution to exercise 11](#solution-to-exercise-11)

 **Summary**: As in the case of selecting the updating of a matrix can be realized in a number of ways:
-(a) via J selections which requires rectangular updating values mimicking the shape of the selection, (b) negated selections but then we need to work with linearized indices, (c) functions acting on both values or indices to filtering out indices to be updated (d) on top of indices to be updated we can provide new values independent or dependent
+(a) via J selections which require rectangular updating of the values mimicking the shape of the selection, (b) negated selections but then we need to work with linearized indices, (c) functions acting on both values or indices to filtering out indices to be updated (d) on top of indices to be updated we can provide new values independent or dependent